kpunith8/Links-and-Tutorials/go/go-lang-tutorials.md

 ### Choosing a value or pointer receiver

 - There are two reasons to use a pointer receiver.
   - The method can `modify the value` that its receiver points to.
   - `Avoid copying` the value on each method call.
 This can be more efficient if the receiver is a large struct.

 - In general, all methods on a given type should have either value or pointer receivers, but `not a mixture of both`.

 ## Interfaces

+An interface type is a specification of methods used by the compiler to guarantee that a type provides implementations for those methods.
+Any type that has methods with the same name, same parameters, and same return values as those found in an interface’s definition are said to implement that interface and are allowed to be assigned to variables with that interface’s type.

 - An `interface type` is defined as a `set of method signatures`.